K12-Analytics-Engineering/edfi/tutorial.md

 ![Ed-Fi](https://www.ed-fi.org/assets/2019/07/Ed-FiLogo-2.png)

-In this tutorial you will deploy the Ed-Fi API, ODS, and Admin App.
-Cloud SQL will be used for the ODS, and Cloud Run will be used for the API and Admin App.
+In this tutorial you will deploy Ed-Fi.
+This includes:
+* Ed-Fi API and ODS Suite 3 v5.3
+* Ed-Fi Admin App v2.3.2
+* TPDM Core v1.1.1

 Your Ed-Fi API will run in `YearSpecific` mode allowing for your ODSes to be segmented by school year, but all accessible via the API.
+Your ODS will be PostgreSQL v11.

 **Prerequisites**: A Cloud Billing account